ansible-collections/ibm_zos_core/docs/source/modules/zos_job_submit.rst

 --------
 - Submit JCL from DATA_SET , USS, or LOCAL location.
 - Submit a job and optionally monitor for its execution.
-- Optionally wait for the job output until the job finishes.
+- Optionally wait a designated time until the job finishes.
-- For the uncataloged dataset, specify the volume serial number.
+- For an uncataloged dataset, specify the volume serial number.